MarkPearce/Reignmaker-lite/simulations/Kingdom_Simulation_Runner.md

 - Note any software/tools used for dice rolling
 - Keep the narrative engaging but accurate
 - Focus on demonstrating the rules in action
+- Track all incidents and their resolutions

-**Remember:** The goal is to test whether the kingdom rules consistently produce balanced, enjoyable gameplay across multiple unique simulations.
+**Remember:** The goal is to test whether the kingdom rules consistently produce balanced, enjoyable gameplay across multiple unique simulations while managing the tension between growth and stability through the unrest/incident system.

 ---

 ## Version History

 - v1.0: Initial runner created from guidelines
+- v2.0: Updated with new unrest tier system and incident mechanics
 - [Future versions will be listed here]